-This semester, Carter, director of the University of Arizona’s Center for Digital Humanities and an associate professor of Africana Studies, is launching a three-phase project to transform online teaching and learning, using 360-degree video broadcasting to give students an immersive virtual experience that brings the curriculum to life.
+This semester, Carter, director of the University of Arizona’s Center for Digital Humanities and an associate professor of Africana Studies, is launching a three-phase project to transform online teaching and learning, using 360-degree video broadcasting to give students a simulated in-person experience that brings the curriculum to life.

 Awarded a 2019 Distinguished Fellowship from the Center for University Education Scholarship, Carter will advance his project in stages, with each year building on the previous year and exploring increasing levels of immersion.
 In parallel, Carter will partner with Tech Core to collect data and evaluate the impact of the technology on student outcomes and the potential to extend the technology to other faculty.

 “When you think about what online education has been in the past, it’s been an evolution of distance education as originally conceived through correspondence courses.
 Most have evolved in that sense, taking an advantage of a course management system like D2L, but it’s still really focusing on anytime, anywhere education, as opposed to real-time interaction,” Carter says.
 “I believe the next evolutionary step is to fully immerse students into an environment that is not only engaging and 360-degree, but also interactive.”

 In the spring, Carter will embark on the first year of the project, by incorporating 360-degree video broadcasting into his online course, which will have the effect of personalizing the experience even as he expands the course enrollment to as many as 1,500 students.